bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

     :source-position: above

 .. note::
     This glyph is unlike most other glyphs.
-Instead of accepting a one dimensional list or array of scalar values, it accepts a "list of lists" for x and y positions of each patch, parameters xs and ys. patches also expects a scalar value or a list of scalers per each patch for parameters such as color, alpha, linewidth, etc. Similarly, a ColumnDataSource may be used consisting of a "list of lists" and a lists of scalars where the length of the list of scalars and length of lists must match.
+Instead of accepting a one-dimensional list or array of scalar values, it accepts a "list of lists" for x and y positions of each patch, parameters xs and ys. patches also expects a scalar value or a list of scalers per each patch for parameters such as color, alpha, linewidth, etc. Similarly, a ColumnDataSource may be used consisting of a "list of lists" and a list of scalars where the length of the list of scalars and length of lists must match.

 Missing Points